Korean, Edit

 ○ An online application system developed by the U.S. government

-○ Only citizens of certain countries, including South Korea, can enter the U.S. for tourism, business, or transit without applying for a visa
+○ Citizens of certain countries, including South Korea, can enter the U.S. for tourism, business, or transit without applying for a visa

-○ Approval is typically within one day, but it can take up to three days
+○ Results are usually available within 1 day but can take up to 3 days

-○ When applying, you must scan and upload your passport
+○ You must scan and upload your passport when applying

 ③ Issuance